-Condition: Two MCOs, spanning three unique lines of business, had a percentage of submitted encounters in which the COS codes do not align with the expected encounter type.
+Condition: Seven MCOs, spanning 10 lines of business, had a percentage of submitted encounters in which the COS codes do not align with the expected encounter type.

 Cause: The Auditees either misunderstood or misapplied the requirement of the Federal or State guidelines.